 How to Create a Material Take Off?

 As earlier mentioned, there are manual and digital material take-offs.
 These are the two ways through which a material cost can be created.
-Creating a manual material take-off is not only time consuming but also prone to errors and being the oldest form of creating material take-offs; however, makes it indispensable.
+Creating a manual material take-off is not only time consuming but also prone to errors and being the oldest form of creating material take-offs; however, it makes it indispensable.
 Digital material take-offs, on the other hand, are more recent and require less time to prepare.

 A digital material take-off uses construction cost estimating software that has digital take-off capabilities.
 Digital takeoffs are very popular today; however, they are still gaining traction in the industry.
 Compared to manual take offs, digital take offs have more benefits, especially for time-sensitive projects.